Blog

 4. Number of Assets and Scale

 Even on user-based pricing models, scale affects cost indirectly.
-More assets = more data storage, more API calls, more reporting load.
+More assets means more data storage, more API calls, more reporting load.
 Vendors may impose asset limits at lower tiers, pushing larger organizations into higher-priced plans.

 5. Support and Service Level

 Base subscriptions often include email support and documentation only.
 Higher-touch support — dedicated account managers, phone support, SLAs, or white-glove onboarding — is typically reserved for enterprise plans or charged as an add-on.
+Purpose-built reporting and analytics capabilities are another feature frequently gated behind higher service tiers.

-Hidden Costs in Asset Management Software Pricing
+Hidden Costs in Asset Management Software Price

 This is where organizations consistently underestimate their total spend.
 Here are the most common hidden costs to probe before signing a contract: